Imagine a world full of facts you didn’t know, and how it would feel to read about them.

 Larry the Cable Guy’s real name is Daniel Lawrence Whitney.
 His notable Southern accent is fake – he was born and raised in the midwest, not the South.

 When Jay-Z was 12, he shot his older brother in the shoulder for stealing his jewelry.
 He later referenced it in a song, titled “You Must Love Me.”

 The motto on the United Kingdom’s Royal Coat of Arms is in French.
 The motto is “Dieu et mon droit”, which means “God and my right”.

 Bookworms are actual insects that bore holes in books.
-A major book feeding insect is a paper louse which feeds on microscopic mold in poorly kept books.
+A major book feeding insect is a paper louse that feeds on microscopic mold in poorly kept books.

 If you ate nothing but rabbit meat, you would die from protein poisoning.
 This would be a mixture of too much protein and an absence of fat in the diet.